rsm-hcd/RSM.HCD.CSharp/src/AndcultureCode.CSharp.Core/AndcultureCode.CSharp.Core.md

 ##### Summary

 Where to redirect user when access is denied.
-Only applies to tranditional web view auth flows.
+Only applies to traditional web view auth flows.

 <a name='P-AndcultureCode-CSharp-Business-Core-Models-Configuration-CookieAuthenticationConfiguration-AuthenticationScheme'></a>
 ### AuthenticationScheme `property`